jekhi5/ViPER-compiler/README.md

 To run your own programs:
 1. Write program files in the input directory under `do_pass` in the desired assignment directory
     - The file extension should match the corresponding file extension for that directory listed above
-3. Run the `run` script in that assignment's root directory
+3. Run the `run` script in that assignment's root directory to compile your program
 4. Run the compiled `*.run` file at `output/do_pass/YOUR_PROG_NAME.run`

 Thank you for using our language!
 We hope your programs execute right!